Red Hen Publications

 • • • •

-So what else does this have to say about Lucius Malfoy?
+So what else does this tell us about Lucius Malfoy?

 Well, Malfoy married Narcissa Black didn’t he?
 Possibly as early as 1975 the year Narcissa probably finished Hogwarts.